Ready to grow smarter with AI? Supercharge your e-commerce store with Shopify MCP.

 Conclusion

 A code review is not just about finding bugs, it’s about enforcing standards, maintaining scalability, and delivering a stable and secure product.
 Shopify development in 2025 demands attention to performance, security, code structure, and cross-functional compatibility.
-You can get services of professional Shopify store setup migration from any platform or to hire Shopify app development from Folio3.
+You can get services of professional Shopify store setup migration from any platform or to hire Shopify app developer from Folio3.

 Whether you’re building for Shopify Basic, Shopify Plus, or creating a headless storefront with Hydrogen, this code review checklist helps you ensure production-readiness, maintainability, and high performance across your Shopify projects.